 Mood can play a powerful role in affecting the judgments people make and the impression that they form.
 Research has found that when people are in a good mood, they tend to base their assessments more on their first overall impression.
 They are also more likely to form a positive impression of others if they are in a positive mood.

 People who are in negative moods, on the other hand, are more likely to be swayed by the things they learn later on about a person.
 The more they get to know someone on an individual level, the more likely their impression of them is to change.
-Being in a negative mood is also linked to forming a more negative overall impression of others.
+A negative mood is also linked to a more negative overall impression of others.

-The primacy effect is a phenomenon in which people give greater weight to information they learn first.
-As the saying goes, you only have one chance to make a first impression, and the primacy effect means that people’s first impressions matter more than what they may learn later on.
+The primacy effect is when people give greater weight to information they learn first.
+As the saying goes, you only have one chance to make a first impression, and the primacy effect means that people’s first impressions matter more than what they may learn later.

 When faced with limited information to use when forming an impression, people will often fill in the gaps in their knowledge by using information about themselves.
 The more you perceive a certain trait in yourself and the more important you think that trait is, the more likely you are to perceive it in other people.